 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.dismiss this message

 Serious wine connoisseurs should swing by Noble Rot, which boasts a 400-plus wine list, spanning all the best varieties and regions.
-For a local flavour, request a Martinborough pinot noir or Marlborough sauvignon blanc, accompanied by fresh oysters or clams from the raw bar.
-Otherwise, enjoy a glass of the region’s finest wine in Ancestral’s stylish courtyard or Matterhorn’s garden bar.
-In summer head for the waterfront and savour a sav in the sun at Foxglove or on a beanbag at St Johns.
+Whether you're an expert or a novice, the expert staff are happy to recommend wines and delicious food matches.
+Otherwise, enjoy a glass of the region’s finest in Ancestral’s leafy courtyard or head for the waterfront and savour a sav in the sun at Foxglove or on a beanbag at St Johns.

-Experience the best of Wairarapa’s wine and food at the Wairarapa Wines Harvest Festival held annually in March.
-This boutique festival celebrates the beginning of the grape harvest season, where winemakers and chefs prepare food and wine matches in a picturesque riverside setting.
+All your Wairarapa wining and dining dreams will come true at Wairarapa Wines Harvest Festival, held annually in March to celebrate the beginning of the grape harvest season.
+Winemakers and chefs prepare food with excellent wine matches in a picturesque riverside setting

 Wairarapa is also home to New Zealand’s premier wine, food and music festival, Toast Martinborough, held each November.
 Set within several stunning Martinborough wineries, this one-day festival showcases the world-class wine from the region, paired with gourmet cuisine by top Wairarapa and Wellington producers, against a backdrop of live music and entertainment.